Emotional Support Dog Certification and Registration

 - Get an ESA letter from a licensed medical healthcare provider.

-- Provide your ESA letter to your landlord or airline representative.
+- Provide your ESA letter to your landlord.

 - Get your ESA identification card and register your Emotional Support Dog.

-- Enjoy living and traveling with your Emotional Support Dog.
+- Enjoy living with your Emotional Support Dog.

 What Rights Do Emotional Support Dogs Have?